divijghose/firedrake/Firedrake-meeting-2023-12-06.md

 The way `Constant`s are currently implemented is hacky and weird (e.g. see [#3261](https://github.com/firedrakeproject/firedrake/pull/3261) for how we differentiate them and implement `ufl2unicode`).
 What is the way forward?
 Do they need adding to UFL (I think no, providing that UFL fix their type system)?
 Do we need to have vector-valued real `Function`s (not `Argument`s)?

+## PB: `Constant(domain=mesh)` warnings in tests

+More than half of the ~1250 warnings raised during CI are coming from 3 files (regression/test_zero_forms.py, regression/test_scaled_mass.py, test_interpolation_from_parent.py).
+The most common warning has to do with `Constant(domain=mesh)`.
+Some of these Constants are vector valued, and cannot be replaced with Function(Rspace), as there's a silent bug that allows the creation of a vector-valued R-space but with Function.dat of the wrong shape, see [#3046](https://github.com/firedrakeproject/firedrake/issues/3046).

 ## Merge PRs

 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*